 1/2 T cooking rice wine

 1 T sesame oil

 Note: Some people are really turned off by dried shrimp.
 If you are one of those people, here is a modified recipe that works pretty well.
-This modified recipe can also be used for a vegetarian or vegan version of this dish - just omit or replace the pork with something like 5-spice dried tofu.

 2 cups rice